DFFC(LOCAL) - REDUCTION IN FORCE: CONTINUING CONTRACTS

 The Superintendent's recommendation may address whether any teaching fields should be:

-- Combined, adjusted, or refined (e.g., "elementary" and "fine arts" can be combined to identify a teaching field of "elementary fine arts" or "instructional support" can be refined to include "instructional – Head Start" or "instructional – temporary interventionists" and so forth); and/or
+Combined or adjusted (e.g., "elementary" and "fine arts" can be combined to identify a teaching field of "elementary fine arts"); and/or

 The Board shall determine the teaching fields to be affected.